-Fellows Hymowitz, Safirstein Metcalf and the Galbraith Law Firm announce that FINRA, the Financial Industry Regulatory Authority, has fined MetLife Securities $20 million and ordered it to pay $5 million in restitution to its variable annuity customers.
+Fellows Hymowitz Rice, Safirstein Metcalf and the Galbraith Law Firm announce that FINRA, the Financial Industry Regulatory Authority, has fined MetLife Securities $20 million and ordered it to pay $5 million in restitution to its variable annuity customers.

 FINRA reported that MetLife’s variable annuity replacement business generated “at least $152 million in gross dealer commission for the firm over a six-year period.”